EddyTheCo/qmlonline/README.md

 ### Notes on this

-It is necessary to have installed [Qt for WebAssembly] (https://doc.qt.io/qt-6/wasm.html).
+It is necessary to have installed [Qt for WebAssembly](https://doc.qt.io/qt-6/wasm.html).

 ## Acknowledgments